Good artists copy, great artists steal, said Pablo Picasso (supposedly) But why artists should have all the fun.

 What do leaders do?

-A leader is the face of her institution.
+A leader is someone who’s the face of their institution.
 That’s why it’s no surprise that successful leaders also tend to be amazing communicators.

 So who probably can teach us to be better communicators than the people whose job is to make sure that the stakeholders across the board “get it“.